Ifeoma28/Pizza_runner_sql/README.md

     END AS price
 FROM customer_orders) AS price_with_extras;
 ```
+While a total of $164 if it charges $1 for extra

 - The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.
 ```